Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Exercise C (5 minutes)

-1. Create the file `exercise-C.js` script in the folder `week-1/InClass`
+1. Update the file `exercise-C.js` script in the folder `week-1/InClass`
 2. Add a variable `greeting` to js1-week1.js and assign a greeting of your choice to the variable
 3. Print your `greeting` to the console 3 times.
 You should see your greeting 3 times on the console, one on each line.